brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 mysql.innodb.mutex_spin_waits,gauge,,event,second,The rate of mutex spin waits.,0,mysql,mutex spin waits
 ```

-`grep` can either files passed as arguments, or a stream of text passed
+`grep` can either filter files passed as arguments, or a stream of text passed
 to its `stdin`.
 We can thus chain multiple `grep` commands to further
 filter our text.
 In the next example, we filter lines in our
 `metadata.csv` file that contain both the *mutex* and *OS* words.